 Honduras requires a special Certificate of Origin for imports from the United States to be submitted.
-The main purpose of the document is to certify that the product is originated in the United States, which in turn allows it to receive the preferential tariff treatment agreed upon in CAFTA-DR. In the case of agricultural products, the producer, exporter or importer could provide the certificate with all the required information.
-The CAFTA-DR certificate is required by the Honduran Customs Authority (DARA).
+The main purpose of the document is to certify that the product is originated in the United States, which in turn allows it to receive the preferential tariff treatment agreed upon in CAFTA-DR. In the case of agricultural products, the producer, exporter, or importer could provide the certificate with all the required information.
+The CAFTA-DR certificate is required by the Honduran Customs Administration.

-- Information demonstrating that the good is originating;
+- Information demonstrating the good’s country of origin

-- In the case of blanket period certification, the time period over which the certification is applicable.
+- In the case of blanket period certification, the time over which the certification is applicable

 In some situations, multiple shipments of identical goods are being sent to the same CAFTA-DR importer.
 In these cases, it is not necessary to create a new written certification for each individual shipment.
 The importer may maintain one “blanket” certificate which must comply with all the same requirements as for one shipment to be presented to the customs authority.
 The “blanket period” may not exceed one year from the date signed in the Certificate of Origin.

 Sanitary product registration in Honduras is overseen by the Sanitary Regulatory Agency (ARSA), established in 2017.
-ARSA is in charge of issuing the sanitary registration number (SRN) and inspection of processed food products, medicines, natural products, cosmetics, medical devices and hygiene products approved to be sold at the retail and wholesale level.
+ARSA oversees issuing the sanitary registration number (SRN) and inspection of processed food products, medicines, natural products, cosmetics, medical devices, and hygiene products approved to be sold at the retail and wholesale level.
 Food inputs waiting to be processed or re-packed do not need an SRN.
-ARSA’s regulations for product registration can be found at: http://www.arsa.gob.hn/legislacion.html.
+ARSA’s regulations for product registration can be found at: https://www.arsa.gob.hn/

-Sanitary product registration procedures can be done by the importer’s legal representative, and it is not necessary to have an attorney.
+Sanitary product registration procedures can be done by the importer’s legal representative, though it is not necessary to have an attorney.
 The SRN is valid for five years.
 For food items, ARSA has eliminated the requirement to submit product samples for laboratory analysis before issuing an SRN, as it now conducts food safety verifications on-site.
-The importer’s local representative should regularly check ARSA’s website to verify the status of the SRN authorization at: https://www.arsa.gob.hn/
+The importer’s local representative should regularly check ARSA’s website to verify the status of the SRN authorization.